Lionel Groulx

 Lionel Groulx ([ɡʁu]; 13 January 1878 – 23 May 1967) was a Canadian Roman Catholic priest, historian, professor, public intellectual and Quebec nationalist.

 Biography

 Early life and ordination

-Lionel Groulx, né Joseph Adolphe Lyonel Groulx, the son of a farmer and lumberjack, and direct descendant of New France pioneer Jean Grou, was born and died at Vaudreuil, Quebec.
+Lionel Groulx, né Joseph Adolphe Lyonel Groulx, was the son of Léon Groulx (1837–1878), a farmer, a lumberjack and direct descendant of New France pioneer Jean Grou, and Philomène Salomé Pilon (1849–1943).
+Groulx was born and died at Vaudreuil, Quebec.
 After his seminary training and studies in Europe, he taught at Valleyfield College in Salaberry-de-Valleyfield, and then the Université de Montréal.
 In 1917 he co-founded a monthly journal called Action Française, becoming its editor in 1920.

 He was ordained to the priesthood on 28 June 1903.